PODCAST EPISODE 1: Devonian Discoveries: Fossils at Wainfleet Wetlands with Paleontologist Dr. Daniel Dick

 A hiker stands on the top of an outcrop looking over a distant mountain scene.
 Text reads: Beneath Your Feet.
 A geoscience podcast."

-Join podcast host Veronica Klassen and guest paleontologist Daniel Dick as we delve into the creation of a GeoHike at Wainfleet Wetlands.
+Join podcast host Veronica Klassen and guest paleontologist Dr. Daniel Dick as we delve into the creation of a GeoHike at Wainfleet Wetlands.
 Discover the unique ecosystem of the middle Devonian period through an array of fascinating features: encounter colonial organisms, massive corals, glacial striations, and pop-up structures.
 We’ll discuss potentially undiscovered fossils, augmented reality animations to bring fossilized animals to life, and what counting layers on rugose corals can tell us about the speed of the Earth’s rotation in the Devonian.

 Episode Audio: